parthdoshi7/Personal-Portfolio/README.md

 Project Showcase: Explore my coding projects with detailed descriptions.

 # Task Details
-This project is a result of my internship with CODSOFT (Level-1|Task-1).
+This project is a result of my internship with BHARATINTERN (Task-1).
 It reflects my commitment to continuous learning and hands-on application of web development skills.

 # Technologies Used:
 HTML